 Handy mnemonics to recall the contents of the spermatic cord are:

-Piles Don't Contribute To A Good Sex Life
+Papers Don't Contribute To A Good Specialist Level

 3 arteries, 3 nerves, 3 other things

-Piles Don't Contribute To A Good Sex Life
+Papers Don't Contribute To A Good Specialist Level

-Spermatic cord hydrocele (SCH) refers to loculated fluid collection along the spermatic cord.
-It separated from and located above the testicle and the epididymis.
+Spermatic cord hydrocele (SCH) refers to a loculated fluid collection along the spermatic cord.
+It is separated from, and located above, the testis and the epididymis.

 It results from aberrant closure of the processus vaginalis.